-Based upon Table 2, there were 435 complaints disposed of in 2021.
-Of this number, approximately 80% were dismissed without investigation, and approximately 19.3% were dismissed after a preliminary investigation to evaluate the credibility of the allegations.
+Based upon Table 2, there were 560 complaints disposed of in 2022.
+Of this number, approximately 64% were dismissed without investigation, and approximately 15% were dismissed after a preliminary investigation to evaluate the credibility of the allegations.
 These dismissals occur most often because the complaint alleged legal error that the Commission has no jurisdiction to investigate, the allegations were too vague to evaluate, or a preliminary investigation revealed that the allegations in the complaint lacked credibility or could not be substantiated after a review of the records of the subject court proceedings.
 Other grounds for dismissal include expiration of the statute of limitations, retirement of the judge in question, or allegations of bias supported only by an adverse ruling as evidence of such bias.
 If a citizen's complaint is dismissed, Commission rules allow the complainant to request reconsideration upon the submission of additional information to clarify or substantiate the concerns and allegations.

 Complaints that are not dismissed after an initial review or after a preliminary investigation proceed to a formal investigation in which the judge is notified of the Commission's investigation and the nature of the complaint.
+The judge is not contacted or interviewed by the Commission regarding a pending matter until a formal investigation has begun.
 The identity of the complainant remains confidential unless a statement of charges is issued at the conclusion of the formal investigation.
-In 2021, the Commission considered 8 formal investigations: 7 new formal investigations ordered in 2021 and 1 pending formal investigation carried over from 2020.
-At the conclusion of these 8 formal investigations: 2 were dismissed without further action by the Commission; 1 was dismissed with a private letter of caution; 1 resulted in the initiation of disciplinary proceedings through the issuance of statements of charges, and 4 were carried over to 2022 for review.
+In 2022, the Commission considered 28 formal investigations: 16 new formal investigations ordered in 2022 and 12 pending formal investigations carried over from 2021.1 At the conclusion of these 28 formal investigations: 7 were dismissed without further action by the Commission; 8 were dismissed with a private letter of caution; 10 resulted in the initiation of disciplinary proceedings through the issuance of statements of charges, and 3 were carried over to 2023 for review.
 Table 3 sets forth this data in statistical form.